soorya-venkatesh/AzureML-Capstone-Telecom_Churn_Prediction/README.md

 In order to access the data firstly the data has to be downloaded from Kaggle and uploaded to github.
 The the raw format link ("https://raw.githubusercontent.com/soorya-venkatesh/nd00333-capstone/master/starter_file/Telco_customer_churn.csv") can be used directly with the TabularDatasetFactory class in AzureML SDK.

 ## Automated ML
 The AutoML model was trained 3 fold cross validation, was trained as a classification task for a maximum of 15 mins.
 Early stpping was enabled.
 A maximum of 6 concurent runs could happen at a time.
 The cluster used was a STANDARD_D13_V2 with 8 cores.
-The full list of settings is given below
+The full list of settings is given below.
+The best model got from the AutoML was a voting ensemble with AUC score of 0.862
 ```
 automl_settings = {
        "n_cross_validations": 3,